-Air Conditioner Replacement: what to do when your air conditioner stops working05/28/2015Summer and comfort go well together, but when you’re dealing with an air conditioner that isn’t giving the comfort you expect, you may need to consider air conditioner replacement.
+Air Conditioner Replacement: what to do when your air conditioner stops working Posted May 28, 2015 Summer and comfort go well together, but when you’re dealing with an air conditioner that isn’t giving the comfort you expect, you may need to consider air conditioner replacement.
 Take a minute and think about this scenario: it’s only a few weeks in to the summer and you’re enjoying an easy day at home.
 As lunchtime comes around, you recognize that it’s beginning to feel awfully warm inside.
 You check the thermostat and all looks to be well with the settings, but the temperature says 85 degrees.
 It’s a possibility that you rode it out as much as you could, but now it’s time to call in a technician and uncover what’s wrong.
 So what does that mean for you as a homeowner?
 Well, there are a number of reasons that you may be facing air conditioner replacement.
 And considering the weather in Richardson, you don’t want to be stuck without what could be the single most important piece of home comfort equipment you own.
 Here are a few things you should be watching for if you think your air conditioner has stopped working: Insufficient air flow.
 If you sense a change in air flow, check for a blocked return-air or supply-air grille.
 Be sure all of these grilles are not blocked by furniture or other items.
 Non-working outdoor fan.
 If you go outside to inspect your air conditioner’s outdoor fan and it doesn’t run, you’ll want to give the professionals at Hammack Service Company in Richardson a call.
 That fan handles the transferring of heat from your home to the outdoors.
 If it doesn’t run, that heat transfer isn’t occurring and can cause various issues, including overheating of the compressor and other potential internal issues.
 Outside obstructions.
 If your air conditioner is currently circled by shrubbery or other potential obstructions, there could be a concern with good air flow to the unit.
 Over time this could also mean that dirt and debris end up clogging your system and damaging its cooling abilities.
 Make sure your system is free from obstructions and is cleaned regularly to potentially decrease your chances of needing air conditioner replacement.
 Dirty filters.
 One of the most common problems that Hammack Service Company has is improperly cared for filters.
 Dirty filters not only decrease airflow, they can also effect your system’s efficiency and can drive up your bills.
 They also affect air quality and when allergy season is in full-swing, a dirty filter can have a great impact on your home comfort.
 If you have checked all of these and your air conditioner still isn’t running, follow these step-by-step instructions, only moving to the next step if the system doesn’t start.
 Check that the thermostat temperature set-point is set below indoor temperature, and the system switch is in the COOL position.
 Is the outdoor unit power supply switch "on"?
 Is the furnace/air handler power supply "on"?
 Check the house fuse box/breaker box for a blown fuse or tripped circuit breaker.
-If the system still does not operate, call Hammack Service Company at 972-669-9192.
+If the system still does not operate, call Hammack Service Company at 972-351-8874.
 Having a broken air conditioner and dealing with air conditioner replacement doesn’t have to be a headache.
 Sure, your system may not be working , but that’s why the pros at Hammack Service Company in Richardson is here to help.
-Give us a call at 972-669-9192 or schedule an appointment online and we’ll be sure to come out and get your system back up and running in no time.
+Give us a call at 972-351-8874.